Here are some of the case studies explored in Rules of Activism, by Charles Euchner:

 The United Farm Workers: The power of boycotts to help a marginalized group engage a whole nation.

-Stealth Activists: The Zoot Suitors, the Sanctuary Movement, and The Value Turners: Working behind the scenes, these activists did what they coukld for their causes in the shadows.
+Stealth Activists: The Zoot Suitors, the Sanctuary Movement, and The Value Turners: Working behind the scenes, these activists did what they could for their causes in the shadows.

 Tax Revolts: The ultimate form of withdrawing consent, tax revolts have not played a major role in small-d democratic activism in recent years.
-How miughtvthat change?
+How might that change?

 The Battle of Seattle: How a massive campaign of nonviolent direct action changed the debate about globalism.